Gordon Murray Automotive T.50

 The Gordon Murray Automotive Type 50 or GMA T.50 is a sports car manufactured by Gordon Murray Automotive.
 Designed by Gordon Murray and inspired by the McLaren F1, the T.50 is powered by an all-new 3994 cc naturally aspirated V12 engine developed by Cosworth.
 The engine is rated at 663 PS at 11,500 rpm with a maximum torque of 467 Nm at 9,000 rpm.

-The T.50 achieves a dry weight of 997 kg, making it lighter than the vast majority of vehicles in its class, with the naturally aspirated V12 weighing only 178 kg, and the chassis is 30 kg lighter than the McLaren F1.
+The T.50 achieves a dry weight of 997 kg, making it lighter than the vast majority of vehicles in its class, with its naturally aspirated V12 weighing only 178 kg and its chassis being 30 kg lighter than the McLaren F1's.
 As a result, the T.50 features one of the highest power-to-weight ratios amongst its class at 672 hp per tonne, while its engine attains a specific output of PS per litre.